speaknowpotato/GamingAgent/README.md

 #### Build your own policy

-Currently we find single-work agent is able to make meaningful progress in the game.
-If the gaming agent spawns independent workers, they don't coordinate well.
+Currently we find single-worker agent is able to make meaningful progress in the Tetris game.
+If the gaming agent spawns multiple independent workers, they don't coordinate well.
 We will work on improving the agent and gaming policies.
-We also welcome your thought and contributions.
+We also welcome your thoughts and contributions.